pygae/galgebra/doc/README.md

 │
 │                                   # Legacy Directories:
 │                                   #
-├─ python/                          # Some Python scripts referenced in the doc but not all of them works now ├─ ipython/                         # Some Jupyter notebooks that are now possibly obsolete └─ books/                           # Books about galgebra or Geometric Algebra in general from different sources
+├─ python/                          # Some Python scripts referenced in the doc but not all of them works ├─ ipython/                         # Some Jupyter notebooks that are now possibly obsolete └─ books/                           # Books about galgebra or Geometric Algebra from different sources
 ```